MeleeHD/MeleeHD/readme.txt

-For further information about this project, visit the interactive guide and the web forum.
+For further information about this project, visit the guide and forum.

 Guide: http://slides.com/meleehd/meleehd
 Forum: http://meleehd.boards.net